Monday and Wednesday, 3-3:50 pm.

 Dr. Wang works in the areas of Geometry and Topology, which are mathematical ways of studying the shapes of spaces.
 Funded by NSF and university grants, his research has been published in top mathematical journals.
 He has been invited to give talks at numerous universities, international conferences, and mathematical research centers.
 Dr. Wang has enjoyed his 20+ years of teaching experience, which includes teaching all levels of undergraduate mathematics and many different topic courses for graduate students.
-Currently, Dr. Wang is on a leave from MU and serves as a Program Director at the National Science Foundation.
-He works in the Topology and Geometric Analysis programs within the Division of Mathematical Sciences.
+From 2013-16, Dr. Wang was on a leave from MU and served as a Program Director at the National Science Foundation.
+He worked in the Topology and Geometric Analysis programs within the Division of Mathematical Sciences.

 - 1990 Ph.D., Oxford University, United Kingdom

 - Math 2320, Discrete Mathematics Structures

 - Math 8250, Basic Topology & Geometry

 - Math 8587, Topology Seminar

 - Math 8650, Differentiable manifolds and Riemannian geometry